Naina (2002 film): Plot

 The ghost of Annamalai is trying to communicate with his son Pasupathy.
 The latter, a taxi driver, is in love with the lawyer Vaanathi.
 Aavudaiyappan, a con medium, becomes the only one who can hear Annamalai.
 After being annoyed by Annamalai, Aavudaiyappan finally decides to help him.
 They meet Pasupathy, who seems to hate his deceased father.

-In the past, the widower Annamalai was a wealthy man and womanizer.
-Every time there was a good news in his village, he tonsured Pasupathy's head.
-He later got married a second time with Azhagu Nachiyar, and they had a daughter.
+In the past, the widower Annamalai was a wealthy man and a womanizer.
+Every time there was good news in his village, he tonsured Pasupathy's head.
+He later got married a second time to Azhagu Nachiyar, and they had a daughter.
 During a ceremony, a person pushed Annamalai from behind in Yajna.
-The villagers thought that the innocent Pasupathy killed his father, so he ran away.
+The villagers thought that the innocent Pasupathy had killed his father, so he ran away.

 Annamalai does not know who killed him.
 Pasupathy decides to go back to his village.
-He wants to prove his innocence at all costs and wants to find the one who killed his father.
+He wants to prove his innocence at all costs and find the one who killed his father.
 When Azhagu Nachiyar meets Annamalai's brother Velu, she becomes unconscious.
-Annamalai regains her consciousness and makes her overhear Velu's conversation.
+Annamalai regains consciousness and makes Azhagu Nachiyar overhear Velu's conversation.
 It turns out that Velu had killed Annamalai to grab his property and blamed the murder on Pasupathy.

 In the climax, Pasupathy performs the last rites of his father, while Velu tries to disrupt the rites.
 Velu gets burned and also becomes a ghost.
 In the end, Pasupathy joins his father's position in the village.